aws-amplify/amplify-android/README.md

 Model your app's data.
 Save, query, and observe changes to your data from a local repository.
 Let DataStore synchronize your local data with the Cloud.
-Our default implemenation syncs local data to/from a DynamoDB database, via an AppSync front-end.
+Our default implemenation syncs local data to/from an Amazon DynamoDB database, via an Amazon AppSync front-end.

 ### [REST APIs](https://docs.amplify.aws/lib/restapi/getting-started/q/platform/android):